Morphisms of Neural Codes: Morphisms and the Neural Ring

 Let $\F_2$ be the two element field.
 Recall that any polynomial $p(x_1,\ldots, x_n)\in \F_2[x_1,\ldots, x_n]$ defines a function $p:2^{[n]}\to \F_2$, where evaluation of $p$ at a codeword $c\in 2^{[n]}$ is given by replacing $x_i$ by $1$ if $i\in c$, and by 0 otherwise. \begin{definition}[\cite{neuralring13}] Let $\C\subseteq 2^{[n]}$ be a code.
 The \emph{vanishing ideal} of $\C$ is The \emph{neural ring} of $\C$ is the quotient ring $R_\C\od \F_2[x_1,\ldots, x_n]/I_\C$, together with the coordinate functions $x_i\in R_\C$. \end{definition}

-In \cite{neuralring13} the authors show that the neural ring uniquely determines its associated code, and vice versa.
+In \cite{neuralring13} it is proven that the neural ring uniquely determines its associated code, and vice versa.
 Note that the neural ring even tells us the number of neurons in a code, since this is the number of coordinate functions.
 This is in contrast to our practice of ignoring trivial neurons.
 For example, we think of $2^{[2]}\subseteq 2^{[3]}$ as equal to $2^{[2]}\subseteq 2^{[2]}$, while on the other hand the neural ring distinguishes these two situations.

 A useful fact about the neural ring is that it is isomorphic to the ring of functions from $\C$ to $\F_2$.
 Thus to prove that two elements of the neural ring are equal, it suffices to show that they are the same when regarded as functions.